 Populations are expanding.
 Cities are becoming full and need to grow to demand.
 For properly growing, these cities’ services must be active, safe, clean.
 Explicitly, with attention to remain productive.
 Past years’ trend is to use various types of Smart Technologies, covered by the umbrella of Smart Cities.

 The mission of Smart cities is to develop proper infrastructure for citizens with an impact on the efficiency of services, quality of life, quality of the environment, and health conditions of the business in the city, region, and country.

 Key drivers that make Cities smart are pretty simple.
 All of them are parts of standard industrial and digital sectors that mainly cover Sensors production, Internet of Things coverage, green and sustainable energy sources usage, and resources used for city infrastructure, traffic management, and construction.

 There does not exist a normative procedure to measure Smart Cities’ development progress.
-Although, there are many two factors that may be tracked in time.
+Although, many two factors may be tracked in time.
 The first one is the progress of the United Nations Global Sustainable Development Goals and the second is coverage of the city by technologies and supporting citizens’ social comfort.